-The model also provides clarity on the relation between prices, productivity, market shares, and quality.
+The theory also provides clarity on the relation between prices, productivity, market shares, and quality.
 In heterogeneous firms trade models, firm size is positively related to firm productivity.
-Models that do not incorporate quality predict a negative correlation between prices and productivity, and therefore between prices and firm size.
-However, if quality is incorporated in these models, and if its production raises marginal costs substantially, then the correlation between prices and productivity, and between prices and firm size becomes positive.
-Since these models produce quality sorting along the productivity axis, then the correlation between prices and quality is also positive.
-Put differently, prices are good proxies for quality.
+If no quality is present, these models predict a negative correlation between prices and productivity, and therefore between prices and firm size.
+However, if quality is present, and if its production raises marginal costs substantially, then the correlation between prices and productivity, and between prices and firm size becomes positive.9 And since these models produce a quality sorting along the productivity axis, then the correlation between prices and quality is also positive.
+Put differently, prices are a good proxy for quality.

-Yet empirical evidence suggests that the correlations between prices and productivity, and between firm size and productivity are positive in some industries but negative in others, and that prices are not always a good proxy for quality.
-Roberts and Supina (1996, 2000), Syverson (2007), and Foster, Haltiwanger, and Syverson (2008) report a negative correlation between firm size and output price, while Verhoogen (2008), Kugler and Verhoogen (2011), Hallak and Sivadasan (2011), Manova and Zhang (2012), and Iacovone and Javorcik (2012) report positive correlations.10 Similarly, Khandelwal (2010) finds that in some industries price is a good proxy for quality but not in others.
+Yet, empirical evidence suggests that the correlations between prices and productivity, and between firm size and productivity are positive in some industries but negative in others, and that prices are not always a good proxy for quality.
+Roberts and Supina (1996, 2000), Syverson (2007), and Foster, Haltiwanger, and Syverson (2008) report a negative correlation between market size and output price, while Verhoogen (2008), Kugler and Verhoogen (2011), Hallak and Sivadasan (2011), Manova and Zhang (2012), and Iacovone and Javorcik (2012) report positive correlations.
+Similarly, Khandelwal (2010) finds that in some industries prices are a good proxy for quality but not in others.